c0sogi/LLMChat/readme.md

 - `arguments_provider`: This function automatically supplies the arguments required by the command method based on the annotation type of the command method.

+# 📝 Auto Summarization
+### There is a way to save tokens by adding a task to the LLM that summarizes the message.
+The auto summarization task is a crucial feature that enhances the efficiency of chatbot.
+Let's break down the functionality of this feature:

+1. **Task Triggering**: This feature is activated whenever a user types a message or the AI responds with a message.
+At this point, an automatic summarization task is generated to condense the text content.

+2. **Task Storage**: The auto-summarization task is then stored in the `task_list` attribute of the `BufferUserChatContext`.
+This serves as a queue for managing tasks linked to the user's chat context.

+3. **Task Harvesting**: Following the completion of a user-AI question and answer cycle by the `MessageHandler`, the `harvest_done_tasks` function is invoked.
+This function collects the results of the summarization task, making sure nothing is left out.

+4. **Summarization Application**: After the harvesting process, the summarized results replace the actual message when our chatbot is requesting answers from language learning models (LLMs), such as OPENAI and LLAMA_CPP.
+By doing so, we're able to send much more succinct prompts than the initial lengthy message.

+5. **User Experience**: Importantly, from the user's perspective, they only see the original message.
+The summarized version of the message is not shown to them, maintaining transparency and avoiding potential confusion.

+6. **Simultaneous Tasks**: Another key feature of this auto-summarization task is that it doesn't impede other tasks.
+In other words, while the chatbot is busy summarizing the text, other tasks can still be carried out, thereby improving the overall efficiency of our chatbot.

+### By default, summarize chain only works for messages of 512 tokens or more.
+This can be turned on/off and the threshold set in `ChatConfig`.

 # 📚 LLM Models

 This repository contains different GPT LLM models, defined in `llms.py`.
 There are two main models: `LlamaCppModel` and `OpenAIModel`, inheriting from the base class `LLMModel`.
 Both models are designed for text generation.
 The `LLMModels` enum is a collection of these LLMs.